steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_postprocessing.md

 ### Formatting XSD documentation annotations

-The jaxb2-maven-plugin holds a JavaDocRenderer instance used to convert a JavaDoc comment into plain text, to be inserted into the annotation element.
+The jaxb-maven-plugin holds a JavaDocRenderer instance used to convert a JavaDoc comment into plain text, to be inserted into the annotation element.
 Unless overridden in the plugin's configuration, a default JavaDocRenderer is used.
 You can change the formatting to a format better suited to your needs by implementing a custom JavaDocRenderer and telling the plugin to use it:

                 <plugin>
-                    <groupId>org.codehaus.mojo</groupId>
+                    <groupId>com.evolvedbinary.maven.mojohaus</groupId>
-                    <artifactId>jaxb2-maven-plugin</artifactId>
+                    <artifactId>jaxb-maven-plugin</artifactId>
                     <executions>
                         <execution>
                             <id>schemagen</id>